Rohanberiwal/6.S191-DL/Research Paper Anlysis/Automated Mitosis detection  using morphological and statistics/First Order statistics.md

 ## First-Order Statistical Features

 In the BR image, we extract five first-order statistical features including mean, median, variance, kurtosis, and skewness of each segmented candidate.
-Here's a description of each feature:

 1. **Mean**:
    - The mean represents the average intensity value of the pixels within the segmented candidate region.
 It is calculated by summing up all pixel values within the region and dividing by the total number of pixels.